GSA-TTS/identity-handbook/_articles/definition-of-done.md

 - 0 errors 0 warnings in CodeClimate
 - Tests have been written.
 New or modified features have feature coverage.
 Code coverage of the entire test suite is not reduced
 - Ensure that our accessibility posture has been maintained or improved, preferably via automated `aXe` tests
-- All code and tests have been merged to master in GitHub repo
+- All code and tests have been merged to main in GitHub repo
 - The `application.yml` configurations have been updated as needed in deployed environments
 - Database indexes exist for any new queries
 - The dashboard and sample SPs have been updated if necessary